simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - Can display any widget (metric graph/number/text, etc) to any region
     - Must be in the region of the metric to add it to the board
 - Logs can be dumped into S3 for longterm usage
+- Log Streams
+    - individual data from instances
+- Log Groups
+    - aggregated data based on similar systems
+- Log events
+    - individual data points from the streams
+- CloudWatch rules can be used to trigger based on events, targets Lambda, Step-functions, or other account event buses
+#### CloudTrail
+- Logs for your AWS environment
+- All API calls within the account
+- For auditing
+- Encrypted by Default with SSE
 #### Cloudwatch vs. CloudTrail
 - Cloudwatch is for metrics, alarms, rules, performance monitoring and notifications
 - Cloudtrail is for auditing.
 Is a record of all API calls, detailed info, etc.